Practice Summarize Spoken Text with AI Scoring

 Frequently Asked Questions

-How is Summarize Spoken Text scored in PTE?
+What is Summarize Spoken Text in PTE Listening?

 Can I use a template for Summarize Spoken Text?